Social Security (United States): Disability

-Because the number of applications for Social Security disability is very large (approximately 650,000 applications per year), the number of hearings requested by claimants often exceeds the capacity of Administrative Law Judges.
-The number of hearings requested and availability of Administrative Law Judges varies geographically across the United States.
-In some areas of the country, it is possible for a claimant to have a hearing with an Administrative Law Judge within 90 days of the request.
+Because the number of applications for Social Security disability is large (approximately 650,000 applications per year), the number of hearings requested by claimants often exceeds the capacity of ALJs.
+The number of hearings requested and availability of ALJs varies geographically across the United States.
+In some areas of the country, it is possible for a claimant to have a hearing with an ALJ within 90 days of the request.
 In other areas, waiting times of 18 months are not uncommon.

 After the hearing, the Administrative Law Judge (ALJ) issues a decision in writing.
-The decision can be Fully Favorable (the ALJ finds the claimant disabled as of the date that (s) he alleges in the application through the present), Partially Favorable (the ALJ finds the claimant disabled at some point, but not as of the date alleged in the application; OR the ALJ finds that the claimant was disabled but has improved), or Unfavorable (the ALJ finds that the claimant was not disabled at all).
-Claimants can appeal decisions to Social Security's Appeals Council, which is in Virginia.
+The decision can be Fully Favorable (the ALJ finds the claimant disabled as of the date that (s)he alleges in the application through the present), Partially Favorable (the ALJ finds the claimant disabled at some point, but not as of the date alleged in the application; OR the ALJ finds that the claimant was disabled but has improved), or Unfavorable (the ALJ finds that the claimant was not and is not disabled).
+Claimants can appeal decisions to the Social Security Appeals Council, which is in Virginia.
 The Appeals Council does not hold hearings; it accepts written briefs.
 Response time from the Appeals Council can range from twelve weeks to more than three years.

-Claimant who disagrees with the Appeals Council's decision can appeal the case in the federal district court.
+Claimants who disagree with the Appeals Council decision can appeal the case in federal district court.
 As in most federal court cases, an unfavorable district court decision can be appealed to the appropriate United States Court of Appeals, and an unfavorable appellate court decision can be appealed to the United States Supreme Court.

-The Social Security Administration has maintained its goal for judges to resolve 500–700 cases per year but Administrative Law Judges struggle to meet this goal.
-While 81% of Administrative Law Judges met this productivity level in 2019, only 18% achieved this case disposition target in 2020.
-Office of Hearing Operations staffing and work procedure disruptions related to the COVID-19 pandemic have doubtlessly contributed to lower Administrative Law Judge productivity in 2020.
+The SSA has maintained its goal for judges to resolve 500–700 cases per year but ALJs struggle to meet this goal.
+While 81% of ALJs met this productivity level in 2019, only 18% achieved this case disposition target in 2020.
+Office of Hearing Operations staffing and work procedure disruptions related to the COVID-19 pandemic have doubtlessly contributed to lower ALJ productivity in 2020.

-The debate about the social security system in the United States has been ongoing for decades and there is much concern about its sustainability.
+The debate about the social security system in the United States has been ongoing for decades and there is concern about its sustainability.